 3. Irritability

 On the other hand, if she wakes in the middle of the night with irregular, yet strong contractions which end up fizzling out by 6 am, she may feel irritable the next day.
-She’s likely not in labor, but it sounds like labor will be “soon” but for now is experiencing prodromal labor.
+She’s not in labor, but it sounds like labor will be “soon”.
+Maybe she is experiencing prodromal labor?

 4. Back Ache

 Another sign of labor is back ache.
-With my first child I was experiencing regular, timetable braxton hicks contractions – but they never got stronger, longer or closer together.
+At the end of pregnancy with my first child I was experiencing regular, timetable braxton hicks contractions – but they never got stronger, longer or closer together.
 One night, however, I woke up at 3 am feeling these same contractions but this time they were a little bit stronger and accompanied by a back ache.

 Obviously, back ache by itself does not mean labor is happening, but accompanied with other symptoms and signs of labor it just may be the real deal!